-- At the AGM held on July 13, 2016 a Special Resolution for amending the Articles of Association of the Company was passed. - At the AGM held on July 28, 2017 a Special Resolution in respect of the remuneration of the Managing Director was passed.
+- At the AGM held on July 28, 2017 a Special Resolution in respect of the remuneration of the Managing Director was passed. - At the AGM held on July 29, 2019 a Special Resolution in respect of the reappointment of Mr. S. Devarajan as an Independent Director was passed. - At the AGM held on July 29, 2019 a Special Resolution in respect of the reappointment of Ms. Revathy Ashok as an Independent Director was passed.